Sessho-maru/React_Audio/README_en.md

 # About
-This page is a music player built on web environment and supports some functions.
+This page is a music player built on web environment and supports some　util functions.
 For example
 * Playback
     -
     - Play/pause, shuffle, repeat, queueing<br/>